-Students are expected to attend a minimum of six seminars each semester, excluding summer term, until all PhD coursework has been successfully completed and they are ready to begin development of their dissertation proposal.
+Students are expected to attend a minimum of three seminars each semester, excluding summer term, until all PhD coursework has been successfully completed and they are ready to begin development of their dissertation proposal.
 Upon completion of coursework, students should continue to register for colloquium, although required minimum attendance is waived.
-Topics include presentations of original research, peer review of grants, and other research or program related topics.
+Topics include presentations of original research, peer review of grants, PhD student life, and other research or program related topics.